Benjamin-Stefan/job-fire/packages/core/README.md

 ## Features

 -   **Concurrency Control**: Limit the number of concurrent job executions.
--   **Cron and Interval Scheduling**: Support for scheduling jobs based on cron expressions or fixed intervals.
+-   **Cron and Interval Scheduling**: Schedule jobs using cron expressions or fixed intervals.
--   **In-Memory Storage**: Stores job statistics and results.
+-   **In-Memory Storage**: Store job statistics and results.
--   **Extensible Logging**: Integrate a custom logger.
+-   **Extensible Logging**: Integrate a custom logger for more control over logging.
 -   **Retry Mechanism**: Automatically retry failed jobs.
--   **Timeout Support**: Configure a timeout for each job execution.
+-   **Timeout Support**: Set a timeout for each job execution.

 ## Installation